Updated: May 29, 2022

 Pictured below is a tire protected with Meguiar’s D170 Hyper Dressing diluted 4:1, applied with a brush, and “leveled” with a wheels-only microfiber towel.
 If undiluted, this stuff would look like the Carpro Perl we saw earlier.
 Instead, the 4:1 cut and towel wipe dials the shine back from Bellagio-bling to a more healthy, satin black look (almost identical to that of the P&S Beadmaker-protected wheels).

 Armed with this article, the confusing world of dressings should be less like pocket squares and more like bow-ties.
 Not everyone knows how to tie a bow-tie and pairing one with the right jacket, pants, and shoes can significantly improve an outfit.
 Used properly, a bow-tie is a simple stylistic add-on that serves the functional purpose of keeping your collar tidy.
 Likewise, not everyone knows how to apply dressings.
 However, used properly, dressings improve the appearance of your vehicle’s vinyl, plastic, and rubber surfaces, and serve the functional purpose of adding protection and increasing cleanability.
+Applying this level of detailing care should not only be limited to personal vehicles, but also your next personal car rental or picture car rental in Los Angeles to ensure they look perfect where ever you may take them.

 Bonus: heavily diluted dressings (4:1 or greater) are excellent for spray applications on under-hood plastics and other intricate vinyl/rubber/plastic items.
 See engine and other pretty wheel pics below.